 You can find more tips on Amazon SEO in the following guide, Amazon SEO: How to Get Your Products Found on the Amazon Marketplace.

 What is outside of copywriting, but within your control too:

-I cannot but mention here our massive guide on how to sell products online.
+I cannot but mention here my massive guide on how to sell products online.
 I recommend you to read it from cover to cover, but if you are in a rush (as all of us!), you can run through the last paragraph only.

 Amazon shoppers are looking for good deals.
 When they see a fair discount, your product sells well.